-The applicants shall submit to the Commission, for its review, an updated siting analysis that includes the design liquid spill scenario based on the final design and configuration of the trenches and impounding systems, no less than 60 days prior to commencement of commissioning of the LNG facilities.
+The applicants shall submit to the Commission, for its review, an updated siting analysis that includes the design liquid spill scenario based on the final design and configuration of the trenches and impounding systems.

 Issue Scope: At the current phase of the projects (preliminary design), the applicants did not evaluate the guillotine rupture of the LNG storage tank withdrawal header as the design liquid spill as required in Table 2.2.3.5 of NFPA 59A.
 However, during the detailed design phase, the applicants will update the siting analysis to include the design liquid spill scenario based on the final configuration of the trenches and impounding systems.